norahariokot/movieNotes/README.md

 git clone https://github.com/your-username/repository-name.git
 ```
 > [!NOTE]
-> Remember to replace `repository-name` with the name of the respository being cloned.
+> Remember to replace `repository-name` with the name of the repository being cloned.

 - #### Then navigate to the cloned folder
 ```